Akuli/mathpaste/README.md

     $ npm run build

 Then, `dist/` will contain the "compiled" webapp which you can put on your server or deploy to gh-pages with `deploy.sh`.
+You can run `deploy.sh` without arguments.

 Types are not checked by `npm run build` or `npm run start`.
 You can check types either by utilizing a language server in your editor, which is out of